 It makes sense that products like almondmilk are considered low FODMAP – most almondmilks contain only 3-5 almonds per serving.
 But how can a product be considered high FODMAP if its comprised of only low-FODMAP ingredients?

 Let’s look at orange juice.
-While a single serve of oranges is low in FODMAPs, orange juice contains lots of oranges and can oftentimes be high in fructose depending on the processing.
+While a single serve of oranges is low FODMAP, orange juice contains lots of oranges and can oftentimes be high in fructose depending on the processing.
 Fresh orange juice has a lower FODMAP load than reconstituted juice, but we still recommend limiting your intake.

-As many who follow the diet know, “milk” in plain form is high in FODMAPs, but there are a few exceptions.
-When milk appears on a product labeled “lactose-free”, we do not flag it.
+As many who follow the diet know, “milk” in plain form is high FODMAP, but there are a few exceptions.
+When milk appears on a product labeled “lactose free” (containing the lactase enzymes), we do not flag it.